fosskers/transducers.fnl/doc/Transducers.md

 (mul a b)
 ```

-Multiply two numbers `a` and `b`.
-Unlike the normal `*`, this can be passed to
+Reducer: Multiply two numbers `a` and `b`.
+Unlike the normal `*`, this can be
-higher-order functions and behaves as a legal reducer.
+passed to higher-order functions and behaves as a legal reducer.

 ```fennel
 (assert (= 1 (mul)))